 The evaporator coils are frosted over:

 When the evaporator coils get covered with frost, the evaporator fan is unable to circulate cold air within the fridge due to blockage, and the fridge will not cool.
 This problem is related to failed defrost cycle.
+Sometimes, the problem can be solved by replacing the defrost temperature sensor (but it does not always fix the problem)

 There are actually 2 identical temperature sensors.
 But you will need one with the white connector on the right side of the fridge.